 - 20,000 TPS are supported for UPDATE operations in TPC-B.

 - Replicated tables are supported.
-For dimension tables in data warehouses, replicated tables can be created by using DISTRIBUTED REPLICATED clauses.
+For dimension tables in data warehouses, replicated tables can be created by using the DISTRIBUTED REPLICATED clause.
 This reduces data transmission and improves query efficiency.

 - The Zstandard compression algorithm is supported.
-This algorithm offers compression and decompression performance three times better than the zlib algorithm.
+This algorithm offers compression and decompression performance that is three times better than the zlib algorithm.